If I had known the future and what exactly God had in store for me in the ministry, I would probably have denied this high calling of servanthood.

 If I could have somehow known all of the challenges and struggles ahead, I would have been scared stiff in my spiritual infancy.
-In my zeal to be right and thorough, I am sure that I would have made even more mistakes than I have along the way.
+In my zeal to be right and thorough, I am sure that I would have made even more mistakes than I have.
 Therefore, I find myself thanking God and glorifying Christ for this season of ministry that I find myself in.
-Even though in some ways I am not where I would like to be, I do appreciate the wisdom and renewed perspective of God’s faithfulness that comes with evaluated experience.
-The truth is, when it is charted out, you find that there is no straight line of success.
+Even though I am not where I would like to be, I do appreciate the wisdom and renewed perspective of God’s faithfulness that comes with evaluated experience.
+The truth is that there is no straight line of success.
 Instead, it’s a path filled with self-willed detours, potholes, and merciful U-turns.

-Whether you are just beginning in your service to The Lord, are just a decade behind me, or only a few years behind me, let me share some things with you.
-You do not have to make a mountain of mistakes.
+Whether you’re just beginning in your service to The Lord, are just a decade behind me, or only a few years behind me, let me share some things with you.
+You don’t have to make a mountain of mistakes.
 Learn from the errors of others and avoid some of the potholes in the path ahead.
 Be observant and willing to follow the habits of those who have been faithful in their righteousness towards God.
 Truly, I can tell you now that nothing else will matter in your ministry if you do not maintain your personal life of holy devotion with The Lord.
 And please know this, my friend, your marriage is more important than your ministry.
-If you will stay right with God and keep Christ at the center of your marriage, then you can have an effective ministry to the glory of God.
+If you stay right with God and keep Christ at the center of your marriage, you can have an effective ministry to the glory of God.
 Love your spouse as Christ loved the church and never forget that your first call is to serve and lead your family well.
 What I have just described will spill over into your ministry to The Lord and for His Church.
 If you place the congregation ahead of your family, you might be somewhat successful for a season of time as you wing along on your own charisma and skill set.
 However, the lack of a harmonious home life will suck the wind out from under your tired wings.
 There’s a hard landing ahead!

 I’ll stop for now, as I could go on and on.
 Please know, though, that our best days are ahead in the Kingdom of God.
 We are poised for some good and exciting days for the Church that Jesus Christ continues to build.
 Your best days in service to Him are ahead as well.
 Use the days of your life to grow in the grace and knowledge of our Lord.
 Push yourself to develop into the God-called leader that you are.
 While I still don’t know the remainder of God’s exact plan for the remainder of my life and ministry, I am surer than ever I can trust His unchanging hand.